-We have demonstrated in preclinical models, predictive of human biology, that direct relationships exist between stereochemistry and pharmacology, and that these relationships can be used to rationally design and construct nucleic acid therapeutics.
-In proof-of-concept studies, we examined diverse sets of oligonucleotides designed and synthesized using our platform, which allowed us to characterize and compare the behavior of various stereoisomers.
-These preclinical studies have demonstrated that by controlling stereochemistry, we can optimize multiple aspects of pharmacology, including stability, catalytic activity, specificity, safety and immunogenicity, which we believe have the potential to lead to improved efficacy and durability of effect.
-As with any drug under development, we cannot be certain that our stereopure nucleic acid therapeutics will demonstrate in humans the same favorable pharmacologic properties we have observed in the preclinical studies we have conducted to date.
-See "Risk Factors-Risks Related to the Discovery, Manufacturing, Development and Commercialization of Our Product Candidates" for a discussion of the risks associated with the development of pharmaceuticals, and nucleic acid therapeutics in particular.
+In preclinical models, which we believe are predictive of human biology, we have demonstrated that stereochemistry and pharmacology are directly related, and that these relationships inform the rational design and production of nucleic acid therapeutics.
+In proof-of-concept studies, we have used our platform to design and synthesize diverse sets of oligonucleotides, which allowed us to characterize and compare the behavior of various stereoisomers.
+These preclinical studies, some of which have been published in Nature Biotechnology, have demonstrated that by controlling stereochemistry, we can optimize multiple aspects of pharmacology, including stability, catalytic activity, efficacy, specificity, immunogenicity and enhanced delivery, which in turn, we believe will lead to an enhanced therapeutic profile.
+As with any drug under development, we cannot be certain that the same favorable pharmacological properties we have observed in preclinical studies for our stereopure nucleic acid therapeutics will translate to humans.
+See "Risk Factors - Risks Related to the Discovery, Manufacturing, Development and Commercialization of Our Product Candidates" for a discussion of the risks associated with the development of pharmaceuticals, and nucleic acid therapeutics in particular.

-To assess the relationship between stereochemistry and pharmacology, we conducted studies of mipomersen using a diverse set of stereoisomers alongside the parent mixture.
-We chose to study mipomersen because at the time it was the only systemically administered nucleic acid therapeutic approved for commercialization and because of the public availability of documents from the regulatory bodies that have evaluated mipomersen for marketing approval.
-Mipomersen, which is currently marketed by Kastle Therapeutics and was marketed by Genzyme Corporation, a Sanofi Company, under the brand name KYNAMRO, is approved for the treatment of homozygous familial hypercholesterolemia and is designed to silence production of apolipoprotein B ("ApoB").
-While mipomersen received marketing authorization in the United States, concerns about the drug's tolerability and liver and cardio-vascular safety led the European Medicines Agency ("EMA") in 2012 to refuse to grant marketing authorization for mipomersen in the European Union.
-One of the EMA's central concerns about mipomersen was that a high proportion of patients stopped taking the drug within two years, mainly due to side effects such as flu-like symptoms, injection site reactions and liver toxicity.
-The EMA considered these side effects important because mipomersen is intended for long-term treatment in order to maintain its cholesterol-lowering effect.
+In our Nature Biotechnology paper, we describe our studies using stereopure oligonucleotides and oligonucleotide mixtures based on mipomersen.
+We studied mipomersen because, at that time, it was the only systemically administered nucleic acid therapeutic approved for commercialization, and documents from the regulatory bodies that evaluated mipomersen for marketing approval were publicly available.
+Mipomersen (currently marketed by Kastle Therapeutics and formerly marketed by Sanofi Genzyme, under the brand name Kynamro®) is approved for the treatment of homozygous familial hypercholesterolemia and is designed to silence production of Apolipoprotein B ("APOB") via an antisense mechanism.
+Although mipomersen received marketing authorization in the United States in 2012, concerns about the drug's tolerability and liver and cardiovascular safety led the European Medicines Agency ("EMA") to refuse to grant marketing authorization for the drug in the European Union.
+One of the EMA's central concerns about mipomersen was that a high proportion of patients stopped taking the drug within two years, mainly due to side effects such as flu-like symptoms, injection-site reactions and liver toxicity.
+The EMA considered these side effects important because mipomersen is intended for long-term treatment to maintain its cholesterol-lowering effect.

-Mipomersen is an oligonucleotide that contains 20 nucleotides and 19 PS modifications.
-The chirality of each PS modification has the effect of doubling the number of stereoisomers at each phosphorus and, therefore, mipomersen is actually a mixture of over 500,000 different stereoisomers ($2^{19} = 524,288$), or a stereomixture.
-We rationally designed and synthesized individual stereoisomers of mipomersen, each having specific and different stereochemistry, and conducted studies comparing the stereoisomers with the mipomersen stereomixture.
+Mipomersen, an oligonucleotide containing 20 nucleotides and 19 PS modifications, is synthesized by traditional oligonucleotide chemistry; thus, it is actually a mixture of over 500,000 different stereoisomers (2 = 524,288).
+We rationally designed and synthesized individual stereoisomers of mipomersen, each having position-specific and distinct stereochemistry, and conducted studies comparing these defined stereoisomers with the mipomersen stereomixture.